BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     01          read value command
-    repeat
-        id     zero or more variable-length IDs
+    id          variable-length ID to read

 Command response::

     01          read value command
-    repeat
     id          variable length ID
     size        length of the next datablock.
 Will be 0 for if id does not identify a valid readable value. data[size]  the value

+NB: at present only a single value can be read with this command.
+So there should be no repeats.

 Write Value Command
 ^^^^^^^^^^^^^^^^^^^